gottacatchenall/ms_sampling_effort/manuscript.md

 This simple model doesn't consider the possibility that there are positive or negative associations between observing two species together based their interaction.
+Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool .

 However, we can demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species